 - preferred structure and functions clients see as vital in the app

-- need of consistency with existing corporate identity (if available)
+- the need for consistency with existing corporate identity (if available)

 - specific preferences

 The data collected at the previous stage enables business analysts and sales managers to provide the client with the first-level estimation of the time needed for the project and therefore the planned costs.
-As in any creative process, it is practically impossible to make one totally exact estimation which will stay the same during the whole project: this is the the data which should be got back to and reviewed after every stage of design process.
-Certainly, there can be some cases of products that are quite simple, have clear structure and do not include many screens or elements, so estimation will be quite exact from the very first stages of processing client’s data and wishes.
-However, the more complex is the project, the highers are the chances of estimation reviews and adjustments.
-One more vital thing to mention: this reviews do not necessarily mean growing pricing or timing, as in the creative process designers and developers can find the ways of optimization for design and technology solutions which can even shorten the initial estimation.
+As in any creative process, it is practically impossible to make one totally exact estimation which will stay the same during the whole project: this is the data that should be got back to and reviewed after every stage of the design process.
+Certainly, there can be some cases of products that are quite simple, have a clear structure, and do not include many screens or elements, so estimation will be quite exact from the very first stages of processing the client’s data and wishes.
+However, the more complex is the project, the higher are the chances of estimation reviews and adjustments.
+One more vital thing to mention: these reviews do not necessarily mean growing pricing or timing, as in the creative process designers and developers can find the ways of optimization for design and technology solutions which can even shorten the initial estimation.

-This flow is close to perfect in cases of full-stack teams: it means that business analyst can involve designers and developers into the assessment process from the earliest steps of analysis and estimation which is able to provide more real and exact planning of time and costs.
-Furthermore, specialists participating in discussion are able to contribute a lot of knowledge and experience on technical details and factors influencing time and resources needed for the app design and development.
+This flow is close to perfect in cases of full-stack teams: it means that business analysts can involve designers and developers into the assessment process from the earliest steps of analysis and estimation which are able to provide more real and exact planning of time and costs.
+Furthermore, specialists participating in the discussion are able to contribute a lot of knowledge and experience on technical details and factors influencing the time and resources needed for the app design and development.

 This is the stage when being based on the established task and aims, UI/UX designer starts the path with getting deeper into the environment in which the future application will function.
 The research stage usually moves on in two directions simultaneously: user research and market research.

-User research means getting deeper into details of core target audience to understand their preferences and psychological peculiarities, the influence of different factors like colors, stylistic decisions and logic of interaction on emotions and experience of the defined group, the sources of information and creative performance ways which could engage users and make them active.
-Marketing research means exploring the market segment, primarily in the perspective of creative solutions used by competitors.
-Visual design presumes creating original and recognizable style that will make the product stand out of the crowd and draw potential customer’s attention.
+User research means getting deeper into details of the core target audience to understand their preferences and psychological peculiarities, the influence of different factors like colors, stylistic decisions, and logic of interaction on emotions and experience of the defined group, the sources of information and creative performance ways which could engage users and make them active.
+Marketing research means exploring the market segment, primarily from the perspective of creative solutions used by competitors.
+Visual design presumes to create an original and recognizable style that will make the product stand out of the crowd and draw potential customer’s attention.

-Famous guru of advertising David Ogilvy emphasized the great importance of research for creating effective result: “Advertising people who ignore research are as dangerous as generals who ignore decodes of enemy signals.”
-Time has changed the means, goals and technologies, still vital role of research established even stronger.
-Neglecting the research stage and relying only on their creative intuition, experience and talent, designers risk failing this task as they will not know the conditions of the app functioning and will not be able to make it efficient, user-friendly and original.
+Famous guru of advertising David Ogilvy emphasized the great importance of research for creating effective results: “Advertising people who ignore research are as dangerous as generals who ignore decodes of enemy signals.”
+Time has changed the means, goals and technologies, still, the vital role of research established even stronger.
+Neglecting the research stage and relying only on their creative intuition, experience and talent, designers risk failing this task as they will not know the conditions of the app functioning and will not be able to make it efficient, user-friendly, and original.

-It is the process of creating general structure of the designed application or website.
+It is the process of creating the general structure of the designed application or website.
 It’s usually accomplished via the set of schematic screens or pages of the low or middle level of fidelity.
-The aim of this stage is setting clear and orderly structure of all the layout, transitions and interactions on the basis of user’s problems and pains which the product is going to solve.
+The aim of this stage is to set the clear and orderly structure of all the layout, transitions, and interactions on the basis of the user’s problems and pains which the product is going to solve.

-That is the aim of UX part of design process.
-UX wireframing stage should be heavily based on user research, competition research and analysis of all the data obtained.
-In the outcome, it creates the clear scheme whose complexity depends on the product functionality and reflects all the system of transitions and interactions as well as placement of all the elements of the interface based on their optimal use flow.
+That is the aim of the UX part of the design process.
+UX wireframing stage should be heavily based on user research, competition research, and analysis of all the data obtained.
+In the outcome, it creates a clear scheme whose complexity depends on the product functionality and reflects all the systems of transitions and interactions as well as placement of all the elements of the interface based on their optimal use flow.
 In some cases, wireframing done in pencil sketching or rough drafts is enough, although preferably it is accomplished with the special tools and software optimizing design process and increasing performance.